Pseudaltha sapa

 Pseudaltha sapa is a species of moth of the family Limacodidae.
 It is found in northern Thailand and northern Vietnam at altitudes of 1,600 to 2,400 meters.

 The wingspan is 25–28 mm.
-Adults have a white ground colour.
-There are zigzag brownish basal, antemedial and postmedial fasciae on the forewings and medial and apical large black strokes.
 The abdomen is whitish ochre.
 Adults have been recorded in May, June, July and September.

 Etymology

 The species name sapa refers to the type locality of Sa Pa in Vietnam.